grafana/loki/docs/getting-started/troubleshooting.md

 Also check `/var/log/positions.yaml` (`/run/promtail/positions.yaml` when
-deployed by Helm or whatever value is specified for `positions.file`) and make sure promtail is tailing the logs you would expect.
+deployed by Helm or whatever value is specified for `positions.file`) and make sure Promtail is tailing the logs you would expect.

-You can check the promtail log by looking in `/var/log/containers` at the promtail container log.
+You can check the Promtail log by looking in `/var/log/containers` at the Promtail container log.

 ## Enable tracing for Loki